 - Correcting wrong values on a small set of rows.

-- Unsticking a row that an application can't get past.
+- Unsticking a row your application can't get past.

 - Backfilling a single missing record.

-- Recurring "ad-hoc."
-The same fix appears twice.
-After the second occurrence, it should have become a migration, a constraint, or an admin tool.
+- The same fix is back.
+You ran this one last quarter too.
+After the second occurrence, the lane isn't ad-hoc — it's a missing migration, a missing constraint, or a missing admin tool.

 Request